 Poznan has its own airport, but you can quickly get there by train from other cities in the country or even from Berlin.

-By My Path in the World
+Recommended by My Path in the World

 Sandomierz is a lovely underrated town in south-eastern Poland.
 Back in the 11th century, it had an essential role in the country’s life as one of the three royal seats.
 Its significance decreased after the Swedish siege, a significant fire, and two world wars.